e-CHUG An Online Alcohol Use Self-Screening Instrument for K-State Students

 - Referral information

 Your participation in the e-CHUG is voluntary.
 You may withdraw from participating at any time.
-The KSU e-CHUG is serviced through a secure website at San Diego State University.
+The K-State e-CHUG is serviced through a secure website at San Diego State University.

 No individual information is kept or provided to Kansas State University.